kgriffs/setec/README.md

 noted in the individual source files.

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use any portion of the Falcon framework except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use any portion of this software except in compliance with the License.
 Contributors agree to license their work under the same License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0